anorb/spudo/README.md

 - [Add reactions to a message containing specific strings](./examples/plugins/messagereaction/messagereaction.go)
 - [Send a message (string or embed) at specific time](./examples/plugins/fiveseconds/fiveseconds.go)
   - The second argument in this example uses [cron-style](https://en.wikipedia.org/wiki/Cron) strings to define when the messages should be sent
-- [Add multiple commands with a single plugin](./examples/plugins/multiplecommands/multiplecommands.go) (Adding multiple commands in this way works for all other types of commands as well)

-### Why are there two embed.go files (embed/embed.go) and (utils/embed.go)?

-Due to the plugins being statically compiled, if I only had embed/embed.go it would require the plugin to be 10mb+ as it would pull in discordgo since Embed struct acts as a wrapper around discordgo.MessageEmbed.
-For the plugins, use utils/embed.go which has limited dependencies and allow Spudo to convert it inside the bot and keep the plugin .so files ~1mb.

 ### What if I want to put the config.toml file somewhere else?
 ```sh